sgarner/Neo4jFixturesBundle/Resources/doc/index.rst

 Writing Simple Fixtures
 -----------------------

-Doctrine2 fixtures are PHP classes where you can create objects and persist them to the database.
+Fixtures are PHP classes where you can create objects and persist them to the database.
 Like all classes in Symfony2, fixtures should live inside one of your application bundles.

-For a bundle located at ``src/Acme/HelloBundle``, the fixture classes should live inside ``src/Acme/HelloBundle/DataFixtures/ORM`` or ``src/Acme/HelloBundle/DataFixtures/MongoDB`` respectively for the ORM and ODM, This tutorial assumes that you are using the ORM - but fixtures can be added just as easily if you're using the ODM.
+For a bundle located at ``src/Acme/HelloBundle``, the Neo4j fixture classes should live inside ``src/Acme/HelloBundle/DataFixtures/OGM``.

 Imagine that you have a ``User`` class, and you'd like to load one ``User``
 entry:

 .. code-block:: php

-    // src/Acme/HelloBundle/DataFixtures/ORM/LoadUserData.php
+    // src/Acme/HelloBundle/DataFixtures/OGM/LoadUserData.php

-    namespace Acme\HelloBundle\DataFixtures\ORM;
+    namespace Acme\HelloBundle\DataFixtures\OGM;

-    use Doctrine\Common\DataFixtures\FixtureInterface;
+    use Expio\Common\Neo4jDataFixtures\FixtureInterface;
     use Doctrine\Common\Persistence\ObjectManager;
     use Acme\HelloBundle\Entity\User;